QM-ToT: A Medical Tree of Thoughts Reasoning Framework for Quantized Model: Experiments

 \subsection{Performance of Reflection-ToT Distillation}

-In this section, we use Llamafactory\cite{llamafactory} as the training framework to measure the lora~\cite{lora} adapter performance improvement of the Llama3.1-8b model on the MedQA-USMLE-test.
+In this section, we use Llamafactory~\cite{llamafactory} as the training framework to measure LoRA~\cite{lora} adapter performance on LLaMA3.1-8B for MedQA-USMLE-test.
 We use MedQA-USMLE-dev and MedQA-USMLE-train as the training set for distillation data.
-For the DPO training, we use LLaMA3-70b as teacher model and set the learning rate to 5e-5, train batch size to 16, and cut-off length to 3k, training for one epoch.
-For SFT training, we use QwQ as the teacher model and the training hyperparameters are the same as in DPO training.
-After going through the Reflection-ToT, we enhanced the CoT data generated by ToT into extended o1-style CoT that includes reflection and summarization, as can be seen in Fig.~\ref{fig:Reflection-ToT-example}.
-Compared to directly distilling CoT data from o1-like models (QwQ), our method can achieve similar results using only 400 samples instead of 10,000 samples, as shown in Table~\ref{tab:2}.
-It can be seen that the Reflection-ToT strategy achieved a 3.43\% improvement with only 400 questions as training data.
-Compared to distilling o1-style CoT from the entire training set, which only achieved a 4\% improvement, the Reflection-ToT showcases efficient data utilization in distillation.
+For the DPO training, we use LLaMA3-70B as the teacher model and set the learning rate to 5e-5, train batch size to 16, and cut-off length to 3k, training for one epoch with 1,000 randomly sampled questions from the training set.
+For SFT training, we use QwQ as the teacher model and keep the same training hyperparameters.
+After Reflection-ToT, short CoT generated by ToT is refined into extended o1-style CoT with reflection and summarization, as shown in Fig.~\ref{fig:Reflection-ToT-example}.
+Table~\ref{tab:2} compares Reflection-ToT with two QwQ-based CoT settings.
+Full QwQ-CoT distillation uses 10,178 questions and reaches 65.01\% accuracy, while a QwQ-based matched-pair setting with 1,514 DPO pairs reaches 64.73\%.
+Reflection-ToT uses only 1,000 questions to construct 1,514 preference pairs and achieves 66.44\% accuracy.
+These results suggest that Reflection-ToT can produce competitive distillation data with fewer source questions, but the comparison should be interpreted cautiously because the teacher model and data construction process differ across settings.